 When do guests arrive at the reception?
 Should I bring the invitation card?

-- The time marked on the invitation card indicates the estimated handshake time.
+- The time marked on the invitation card indicates the estimated greeting time.
+Guests should arrive at the Presidential Palace 15 minutes before the time marked on the invitation card

-- The outside doors open for the first guests at around 6.30 pm.
+- The doors to Mariankatu will open for the first guests at around 18.30

-- Guests must present the invitation card and photo ID.
+- Guests must present their invitation card and photo ID upon arrival

 Who is invited to the Independence Day reception?

-- The Independence Day reception is an event hosted by the President of the Republic and his spouse, who decide each year on the invited guests.
+- The Independence Day reception is an event hosted by the President of the Republic of Finland and his spouse, who each year decide on the guests to be invited

-- Invited guests are over 18 years old.
+- The guests are over 18 years of age

-- If you have received an invitation and you have a spouse but their name does not appear on the invitation, please contact the Office of the President of the Republic.
+- If you have received an invitation and you have a spouse whose name does not appear on the invitation, please contact the Office of the President of the Republic of Finland

-- An invited guest may bring an assistant, if necessary.
-This has to be agreed separately with the Office of the President of the Republic.
-An assistant also needs an invitation card.
+- An invitee may be accompanied by an assistant, if necessary.
+This has to be agreed separately with the Office of the President of the Republic of Finland, as the assistant also needs an invitation card

 What is the dress code for the reception?
 What about medals and decorations?

-- The dress code for the reception is formal, that is, long evening dress, national costume, white tie and tails, dark suit or uniform corresponding to formal dress, including Lotta Svärd uniform.
-A tuxedo is not worn at the Independence Day reception.
+- The dress code for the reception is formal, that is, long evening dress, national costume, white tie and tails, dark suit or uniform corresponding to formal dress.
+Tuxedos are not worn at the Independence Day reception

 - Original-size medals or decorations or miniature versions may be worn with formal attire.
-In a dark suit and national costume, men may only wear original decorations.
+Men in dark suit and national costume wear only original-size decorations.
 Women may, however, wear miniature decorations.
-The national costume ‘helavyö’ knife may not be worn in the Presidential Palace.
+The national costume ‘helavyö’ knife may not be worn in the Presidential Palace

-- It is recommended that Finnish decorations be worn.
-For more detailed instructions on the wearing of medals and decorations, see A Guide to the Orders and Decorations of Finland and the website of the Chancery of the Orders of the White Rose of Finland and the Lion of Finland.
+- It is recommended to wear Finnish decorations.
+For more detailed instructions on the use of medals and decorations, see A Guide to the Orders and Decorations of Finland and the website of the Chancery of the Orders of the White Rose of Finland and the Lion of Finland

-- When shaking hands with the Presidential couple, guests are only expected to present themselves by saying their first and last names, without any other greetings or words.
-Guests may decide for themselves the order of handshaking the Presidential couple.
+- When greeting the President and his spouse, guests are asked to simply introduce themselves by saying their first and last names, without any other greetings or addresses Couples can choose who will greet the Presidential couple first

-- Serving begins when the first guests have shaken hands with the Presidential couple.
-Savoury and sweet snacks are served.
+- Serving begins when the first guests have greeted the Presidential couple.
+Savoury and sweet snacks are served

 - Photography is allowed, but please take the other guests into consideration as well as the distinguished nature of the reception.
-Photography in the handshake queue is not permitted, for example.
+Photography in the greeting queue is not permitted, for example